U.S. Senate Hearing Puts Spotlight on Medicare Fraud Accusations

 Medicare fraud takes on countless forms.
 It is perpetrated by benefit recipients, healthcare professionals or various service providers.
 From a recipient standpoint, providing false or misleading information to gain health care benefits is fraudulent behavior.
 A physician who bills for medically unnecessary procedures is also potentially guilty of Medicare fraud.
 Home health aid agencies are often targeted by Medicare investigations for inflated service billing.

 These are just a few examples of the countless Medicare fraud cases.
 All of them are extremely serious matters and subject to federal prosecution.
-It is vital for defendants to secure the representation of a skillful attorney with vast knowledge of Medicare regulations.
+It is vital for defendants to secure the representation of a skillful lawyer with vast knowledge of Medicare regulations.
 Do not forget that being charged with fraud is far different than being convicted, and prosecutors must actually meet their legal burden to prove that misconduct took place.

 If you or a loved one has been accused of Medicare fraud, contact Ratzan & Faccidomo.
-With decades of combined experience, the attorneys of Miami based Ratzan & Faccidomo are skilled in Medicare fraud defense.
+With decades of combined experience, the lawyers of Miami based Ratzan & Faccidomo are skilled in Medicare fraud defense.
 Call the office today at 305-600-3519 for a confidential and free consultation.